bombaybrew/brew_bareml/content/docs/10_neural_network.md

 # So what is a Neural Network?
 ---

-It is a technique for building a computer program that can learn to perform some task by analyzing training data.
+It is a technique for building a computer program that can learn to perform some tasks by analyzing training data.

-Artifical neural network was designed as a computational model based on our understanding of how human brain works.
+Artificial neural network was designed as a computational model based on our understanding of how the human brain works.
-An artifical neural network consists of number of (few to millions) simple processing nodes called *perceptrons* which are interconnected.
+An artificial neural network consists of a number of (few to millions) simple processing nodes called *perceptrons* which are interconnected.

-Lets have a quick look at a biological neuron before we take up perceptron (artifical neuron).
+Let's have a quick look at a biological neuron before we take up the perceptron (artificial neuron).

 ## Bilogical Neuron

 ![Bilogical Neuron](/images/c_00/biological_neuron.svg)

-Biological neuron is the most basic computational unit of human brain.
+Biological neuron is the most basic computational unit of the human brain.
 An average human brain has approx 86 billion neurons.
 Each neuron may be connected to up to 10,000 other neurons.

 Each neuron consists of